• Home

 What type of EV charger is supplied with the installation?

-As standard, the VCS One includes a single phase, 10 Amp charging cable, with 15 metre length.
+As standard, the VCS Two includes a single phase, 10 Amp charging cable, with 15 metre length.
 This is known as a ‘Mode 2’ or ‘Level 1’ EV charger, and has a nominal 2.3kW power output.
 This type of cable plugs into a standard domestic power outlet.

 In a ten hour charging session (for example, 9pm to 7am), this type of cable can deliver about 150km of range top-up to an EV, depending on the vehicle: